local-ch/lhs/README.md

 `items_key` key used to determine items of the current page (e.g. `docs`, `items`, etc.).

+`item_created_key` key used to merge record data thats nested in the creation response body.

 `limit_key` key used to work with page limits (e.g. `size`, `limit`, etc.)

 `pagination_key` key used to paginate multiple pages (e.g. `offset`, `page`, `startAt` etc.).